mvolkmann/blog/src/next-js.md

 1. `cd dogs-crud`
 1. `npm run dev`
-1. `npm install uuid`
+1. `npm install uuid` and `npm i --save-dev @types/uuid`

-   This will be used to generate unique ids for dogs.
+   This package will be used to generate unique ids for dogs.

 1. Delete the following files that will not be used: